KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 How to port a Python kernel to Pyodide for a blazingly fast in-browser coding experience Myles Scolnick
 Room 104AB

-AI
-Distributing AI with Python in the Browser: Edge Inference and Flexibility Without Infrastructure Fabio Pliger
-Grand Ballroom A

 pathlib: why and how to use it
 Trey Hunner